Booking a Wedding Singer – Definitive Guide (2026)

 • Typical cost for a wedding singer in the UK: £800–£1,500

-• Best time to book: 12-18 months in advance
+• Best time to book: 12-18 months ahead for peak dates

 • Included as standard: 2 x 45-minute live vocal sets, PA system, setup and background playlist between sets